 All football players benefit from strength and conditioning training however some of the more amateur clubs don’t have access to a gym.
-With flywheel training, clubs can have a gym on the sideline or even in the dressing sheds, one device that offers countless exercise options for both strength and conditioning work, injury prevention as well as rehabilitation.
-This versatility makes it a favourite tool for physiotherapists and coaches.
+With flywheel training, clubs can have a gym on the sideline or even in the dressing sheds, with devices that offer countless exercise options for both strength and conditioning work, injury prevention as well as rehabilitation.
+This versatility makes the kBox and the kPulley favorite tools for physiotherapists and coaches.

-AFL sees a large number of injuries, the most common being Anterior Cruciate Ligament tears, shoulder dislocations and soft tissue injuries such as hamstring and calf tears.
-Players are able to perform their rehabilitation on the kBox, being able to train on the sideline or in the gym with the rest of the team instead of missing out.
+AFL sees a large number of injuries, the most common being Anterior Cruciate Ligament tears, shoulder dislocations, and soft tissue injuries such as hamstring and calf tears.
+Players are able to perform their rehabilitation on the kBox and the kPulley, being able to train on the sideline (kBox) or in the gym with the rest of the team instead of missing out.
 Traditional weight training can be near impossible if a player is unable to hold or grip a weight or take load through their upper limb.
-However with the kBox, players are able to complete necessary strength training even if suffering from hand, finger or clavicle injuries by using the kBox harness or certain pulley accessories.
+However, with the kBox and the kPulley, players are able to complete necessary strength training even if suffering from hand, finger, or clavicle injuries by using the kBox harness or certain pulley accessories.

-Existing users of the kBox and kPulley in the AFL include the Adelaide Crows, Fremantle FC, the Geelong Cats, Port Adelaide FC and the West Coast Eagles.
+Existing users of the kBox and kPulley in the AFL include the Adelaide Crows, Fremantle FC, the Geelong Cats, Port Adelaide FC, Richmond FC and the West Coast Eagles.